 WiFi

-Some cruise lines, such as Virgin Voyages and Viking, include wifi as part of the cost of your cruise fare.
+Some cruise lines, such as Virgin Voyages, include basic WiFi as part of the cost of your cruise fare.
 Most mainstream brands, however, charge an additional fee to access the internet system on board.
 Though there are some exceptions, most cruise lines charge a per-day price for internet, with multiple tiered packages.

 The basic tier usually includes internet-based messaging (like iMessage, Facebook Messenger, and WhatsApp) as well as access to social media.
-It usually costs between $13 and $15 per day.
+It usually costs $15+ per day.
 Higher tiers will include access to things like web browsing, email, downloading and uploading files, and music and video streaming services.
-They generally cost somewhere between $18 to $25 per day.
+They generally cost $25+ per day.

-Many cruisers prefer to disconnect during their cruise and not access the internet at all.
-Others want to stay connected with family and friends or work.
-It’s important to know that even if you don’t purchase any wifi, you’ll still be able to use your cruise line’s smartphone app.
+It’s important to know that even if you don’t purchase any WiFi, you’ll still be able to use your cruise line’s smartphone app.

 Onboard Purchases